 • In the event of an emergency, call 911.
-Employees using internal phones may also dial extension 2111.

 - Become familiar with emergency evacuation plans and routes. - Know the location of the nearest fire extinguisher.
 Note: Use of fire extinguishers is for escape only. - Do not work alone when performing highly hazardous tasks. - Use sufficient lighting to work safely. - Become familiar with the toxicological and physical properties of all chemicals handled or used in the department. - Know how to retrieve SDSs.
-If necessary, contact the EH&S Office for assistance with obtaining SDSs. - Know the location of the nearest eyewash/shower unit.
+If necessary, contact the EHS Office for assistance with obtaining SDSs. - Know the location of the nearest eyewash/shower unit.
 The area within 3 square feet of an eyewash/shower unit must remain unobstructed.
 Additionally, eyewash/shower units must be tested regularly for integrity.
 If an eyewash/shower unit is not available, maintain eyewash bottles in a readily accessible location. - Work safely and wear appropriate PPE.
-PPE requirements are outlined in SUNY Cortland's: 1) Personal Protective Equipment Program; 2) Operational Services Unit's Policy for Protective Equipment/Dress for Personal Safety; and 3) Uniforms and Safety Shoe Programs Policy.
-PPE requirements are also specified in department hazard assessments, during chemical procurement, and when job hazard analyses are developed. - Do not place chemicals on the ledge of exhaust hoods.
-Chemicals should be placed inside of exhaust hoods to ensure sufficient protection. - Post "No Food/No Drink" signs on all refrigerators where chemicals are stored. - Make sure that potentially hazardous equipment such as ovens or hot plates are turned off under the following conditions: when unsupervised; after a job is performed; or at the end of the day. - Immediately inform supervisors or the EH&S Office of unsafe conditions. - Do not eat, drink, chew gum, apply cosmetics, or wear jewelry in areas where chemicals are used. - Limit use of hypodermic needles and syringes to authorized personnel only.
-Additionally, maintain an accurate inventory of hypodermic needles and syringes, and store them under lock and key (Note: requirements for hypodermic needles and syringes are outlined in SUNY Cortland's Hypodermic Needle and Syringe Program) - Do not pipette by mouth. - Understand how to operate all equipment safely. - Observe lockout/tagout protocol.
+PPE requirements are outlined in SUNY Cortland's: - 1.
+Personal Protective Equipment Policy; - 2.
+Operational Services Unit's Policy for Protective Equipment/Dress for Personal Safety; and - 3.
+Uniforms and Safety Shoe Programs Policy.

+PPE requirements are also specified in Hazard Assessments, during chemical procurement, and when job hazard analyses are developed.

+- Do not place chemicals on the ledge of exhaust hoods.
+Chemicals should be placed inside of exhaust hoods to ensure sufficient protection. - Post "No Food/No Drink" signs on all refrigerators where chemicals are stored. - Make sure that potentially hazardous equipment such as ovens or hot plates are turned off under the following conditions: when unsupervised; after a job is performed; or at the end of the day. - Immediately inform supervisors or the EHS Office of unsafe conditions. - Do not eat, drink, chew gum, apply cosmetics, or wear jewelry in areas where chemicals are used. - Limit use of hypodermic needles and syringes to authorized personnel only.
+Additionally, maintain an accurate inventory of hypodermic needles and syringes and store them under lock and key (Note: Requirements for hypodermic needles and syringes are outlined in SUNY Cortland's Hypodermic Needle and Syringe Program). - Do not pipette by mouth. - Understand how to operate all equipment safely. - Observe lockout/tagout protocol.